bradymiller/bradymiller.github.io/todo/index.md

 1. CRSF support for api internal use (ongoing)
 1. Ensure api internal use works (ongoing)
 1. Fix redis in insane docker dev env (broken in the new security enhanced dockers)
-1. Remove annoying write permission to zend file after zend 3 update in main codebase
-1. Adjust 5.0.2 and flex dockers to only set write permissions for the 1 file and directory (do 5.0.2 now and maybe do flex in the future to ensure all devs are working from newer codebase)
+1. Adjust 5.0.2 and flex dockers to only set write permissions for the 1 file and directory

 ### Expedited
 1. oe-blue-button-generate